pacificsun/food_truck/README.md

 For ui i used material ui beacause in react world it is becoming standard ui for fast paced development on top of that it built upon react so much helpful.

+In app.js i called action inside useEffect to fetch data, there i have footer and body. inside body i use redux-saga to pass state to components as props and code is simple and self explaining.

 # Trade off if you have more time what you have done

 The release date of project that i'm currently working on(my current office link is https://skilltransfers.com/ under development) is this thursday so i only worked on this project is saturday and few minutes here and there.If i have had more time surely more feature and more polished ui have achieved.

+for debugging and monitor the app i used redux devtools.

 # Link to other code you particularly proud of